US Green Card Renewal & Replacement

 How much green card renewal?

 The cost to apply for a green card renewal using Form I-90 (Application to Replace Permanent Resident Card) is $455.
-A biometric services fee of $85 may also be required, so a total of $540.
+A biometric services fee of $85 may also be required in addition, bringing the total to $540.

 Author